 A large pharmaceutical wholesaler opted to implement a new BI tool, switching from their old one, in order to distribute and share management information.
 The company is currently using Business Objects and wants to make a change.
 The selection of a new tool can be finished as soon as: The reference visit at another pharmaceutical wholesaler leaves a positive impression.
 There has been an international workshop.

 A strategy plotted out in a good strategy map can be a lasting competitive advantage, but only if you can make sure that you're doing different things, or doing things differently, than the competition.
-According to Michael Porter, it's trickier for a competitor to beat a set of connected activities than to simply imitate a certain sales technique or process/product.
-Market positions that have been achieved thanks to an interplay of activities are much more sustainable than positions based on separate activities.
-The strategy map can help you become sustainably competitive.
-In a series of mini-articles, I'll explain how this works.

 The election of the Smartest Organization of the Netherlands, the Dutch Business Intelligence Award, is in full swing.
 Organizations from various industries are vying for the title, including an online bank, a mortgage agency, a sustainable plantation, a national bakery chain, an international trade business, a large government institution, an educational institute, a very progressive healthcare agency, a consultancy, and various retail companies.